Skip to content

 Developed in 1970 by Boston Consulting Group, this framework helps businesses understand which products to invest in based on others in the industry.
 You separate products or opportunities into four categories: high growth, low growth, high market share, low market share.

-Another way to learn important information about who your competitors are is through social listening and media monitoring.
+Another way to learn important information about who your competitors are is through social listening and media intelligence.
 You can track brand-name mentions, product names, and other industry-specific terms to get a full picture of the competitive landscape.
 These insights can then be compiled into dashboards for easy sharing with various stakeholders.

 Additionally, setting up alerts for competitor mentions gives you real time insight into their activity, which allows you to pivot your strategy if necessary.